-1. Based on an evaluation of the available site groundwater sampling data for VOCs, SVOCs, PCBs, pesticides, inorganics/metals, and asbestos, exposure to contaminants in groundwater beneath the site is not expected to harm people's health.
-A review of the groundwater monitoring well data showed asbestos levels well below the MCL Carbon tetrachloride, tetrachloroethylene (PCE), and bis(2-ethylhexy)phthalate were detected in some groundwater wells at levels above EPA's MCL.
-However, based on information from the environmental agencies, the groundwater underneath the site is not used for drinking for the
+- 1. Based PADOH's current understanding, the groundwater underneath the site is not used for drinking for the public drinking water supply and therefore does not pose a health concern.
+A review of the groundwater monitoring well data showed asbestos levels well below the MCL.
+Carbon tetrachloride, tetrachloroethylene (PCE), and bis(2-ethylhexy)phthalate were detected in some groundwater wells at levels above EPA's MCL.
+Bis (2-ethylhexy) phthalate is a common lab contaminant and was also detected in the field blank sample from this sampling event. - 2.

-- public drinking water supply and there appear to be no private drinking water wells in the immediate vicinity. - 2.
 Based on a review of the public water supply sampling data for the Ambler area, exposure to asbestos, and other contaminants, in public drinking water is not expected to harm people's health.
-Based on the current monitoring data for the Ambler Borough public water system, this public water supply, contaminants are below their respective MCLs and is in compliance with Safe Drinking Water Act requirements. - 3.
+Based on the current monitoring data for the Ambler Borough public water system, this public water supply, contaminants are below their respective MCLs and CVs and is in compliance with Safe Drinking Water Act requirements. - 3.
 It appears that private well use near the site is very limited.
 However, PADOH do not have much information on private well use or sampling of private wells in the site area and cannot currently make a conclusion regarding the risk to public health from private wells in the area.
 Although public water is the main source of drinking water in the area, there are some private wells in the vicinity.
 No private wells are documented in Ambler Borough or Upper Dublin, but there are some private wells documented in Whitpain Township.
 A few of these wells appear to be approximately 2 miles from BoRit site. - 4.
 Although not specific to this health consultation, PADOH supports the removal actions currently underway at the site and recommends EPA continue plans for a permanent remedy for the site that will reduce any public health hazards.